 19. 5 Search Engine Marketing Tips to Compete With the Big Guys

 But this resource guide is more than just a blog post.
-It shows you exactly what you need to compete with the big guys in your industry.
+It shows you exactly what you need to know and do, in order to compete with the big guys in your industry.

 You can still adapt and grow your own business, by targeting customers based on their geographic location: